rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

 The first line - `pragma` - declares the version of Solidity you wish to write your code in.
 The declaration of the smart contract starts with the `contract` keyword, then the name of the contract.
 Here, `Token` is the name of our smart contract.

 Next, we declare a string variable called `name` to hold the name and identifier for the Token.
-The line `string public name = "My Hardhat Token";`declares a name variable that is public and of type string.
-This variables holds the identifier for the Token, which in our case is "My Hardhat Token"
+The line `string public name = "My Hardhat Token";` declares a named variable that is public and of type `string`.
+This variable holds the identifier for the Token, which in our case is "My Hardhat Token"

 Next, we declare a variable called "symbol" to hold the symbol for the token.
-The line `string public symbol = "MHT";`declares a symbol variable that is public and of type string.
+The line `string public symbol = "MHT";` declares a symbol variable that is public and of type `string`.
 This variable stores the symbol by which the token should be known, in our case "MHT".

 Next, we declare a variable called `totalSupply` to hold the fixed amount of Token in circulation.
 The line `uint256 public totalSupply = 1000000;` declares a totalSupply variable that is public and of type `uint` (unsigned integer with 256 bits).
 This variable stores the fixed amount of tokens in supply, in our case is 1000000.